Skip to Content

 Padoca Patisserie is a beautiful patisserie that uses local ingredients to make bakery items using Brazilian recipes.
 Brazilian owner Gabrielle Casara Pellin decided to open the bakery because there were so few Brazilian businesses in Montreal.

-As well as the baked goods, Padoca serves savoury dishes for lunch and dinner, such as pastel (deep-fried cheese & ham pasty) or coxinha (chicken wrapped in mashed potato, breadcrumbs and deep fried).
+As well as the baked goods, Padoca serves savory dishes for lunch and dinner, such as pastel (deep-fried cheese & ham pasty) or coxinha (chicken wrapped in mashed potato, breadcrumbs, and deep-fried).

-Padoca Patisserie Bresilienne is located at 1440 rue Amherst and open Monday – Saturday from 10am until 7pm, until 6pm on Saturdays.
+Padoca Patisserie Bresilienne is located at 1440 rue Amherst and is open Monday – Saturday from 10 am until 7 pm, until 6 pm on Saturdays.

 Padoca Patisserie is a bakery in Montreal that serves amazing traditional baked goods from Brazil